Work is underway on the square getting it ready for the 2022 season.

 On the 9th March, Derek came to the ground to scarify the outfield.
 The day before the outfield was cut for the first time this year and the grass collected.
 All done in bright sunshine before storms are expected.

 32 people attended the club’s ‘zoom’ AGM on the 5th March.
 The committee was re-elected and Graham Capel and Roger Bailey were made Vice Presidents.
-Bill Turner did the grand draw for the Centurion Club and James Turnbull won the jackpot of £200.
+Bill Turner did the grand draw for the Centurion Club and James Turnbull won the jackpot of £200 which he kindly donated back to the club.
 President, Andrew Major, presented his President’s award for the second year in succession to James Penfold.